Shawne Fielding: Philanthropy

-Shawne Fielding is also involved in philanthropy and charity work.
+Fielding is also involved in philanthropy and charity work.
 She is currently President of the Swiss Foundation Kids with a Cause Europe.
 She was an ambassador for the SOS Children's Villages, Ambassador for the Swiss Expo.02 and honorary director of UNICEF Germany for special projects.
-She has been supporting the LGBT community since the early 1990s as a board member for Aids Arms in Dallas, Texas, USA, as the honorary chairman of DIFFA, and as an ambassador for AIDS Hilfe Schweiz.
+She has been supporting the LGBT community since the early 1990s as a board member for AIDS Arms in Dallas, Texas, as the honorary chairman of DIFFA, and as an ambassador for AIDS Hilfe Schweiz.

 Selected filmography

-The following are some of the TV series and films that Fielding has appeared in:
+The following are some of the TV series and films in which Fielding has appeared: